 Now let’s directly address the strength of the privacy & security provided by this messenger app.

 Without strong encryption of your messages, a messaging app cannot protect your privacy.
-Threema has that angle covered.
+Threema has that angle covered through their use of the NaCl open source cryptographic library.
+Their third-party audits confirm that their implementation of this library is secure.

 But private information can exist outside the messages themselves.
 Threema protects your privacy here too.
 You can use the service without providing any personal information whatsoever.
 The randomly-generated Threema ID can be your only ID in the system, giving you full anonymity.